I’ve been working online as a freelance writer for over 10 years.

 First, you should do a trial run to see how it’ll turn out.
 The best way to do that is to try freelancing part-time.

 You can find small freelance gigs and projects to do in your free time.

 Freelancing involves a lot of work.
 You need to find clients, balance multiple projects, handle payments, balance taxes, and much more.
 So it may not be for everyone.
 By doing part-time work, you can see if you’re up for it.

 When you feel ready to tackle bigger projects, then you can decide whether you should freelance full-time or leave your day job.

 This step plays a crucial part in how easily you’ll land jobs and the quality of the clients you’ll be able to work with.

-A mistake most beginning freelancers make is search for the most popular freelance marketplace and join to get started.
-Like UpWork or Freelancer.com.
+A mistake most beginning freelancers make is that they search for the most popular freelance marketplace and join the first one they find to get started.

 Figuring out the right price for your services can be challenging.
 Because if you ask for the wrong price, clients will never even consider hiring you.